 My name is Trevor Heywood.
-I have been spending many of my weekends exploring Toronto and taking in the views.
+I moved to Toronto in 2014 and started spending many weekends hiking the city.
 My travels started retracing faint childhood memories in Toronto’s amazing ravine system.
 But they also started traversing into the urban cores, local neighbourhoods, vacant areas, utility corridors, and the other spaces.
-This became the basis for taking pictures and documenting my walks, and sharing some of them on Twitter.

-If you have any suggestions for future walks, information to add about past walks, or any general questions and comments, please feel free to share.
+If you have any suggestions for future walks, information to add about past walks, or any general questions and comments, please feel free to get in touch.

 Except where otherwise noted, all content on this website is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC BY-NC-SA 4.0) licence.

 In a nutshell, you are free to share and adapt this content as long as you attribute it to me, it is not used for commercial purposes, and you share your content under a similar free licence.
 You can read a more detailed summary, or view the full legal code.